ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (QML).rst

         category.save();
     }

-Support for place and category removal can be checked at run-time by using the
+Support for place and category removal can be checked at run-time by using the :ref:`Plugin::supportsPlaces <sdk_qtlocation_plugin_supportsPlaces>` method, passing in a :ref:`Plugin::PlacesFeatures <sdk_qtlocation_plugin_supportsPlaces>` flag and getting back *true* if the feature is supported.
-:ref:`Plugin::supportsPlaces <sdk_qtlocation_plugin#supportsPlaces-method>`
-method, passing in a
-:ref:`Plugin::PlacesFeatures <sdk_qtlocation_plugin#supportsPlaces-method>`
-flag and getting back *true* if the feature is supported.
 For example one would invoke *supportsPlaces(Plugin.RemovePlaceFeature)* to check if the *Plugin.RemovePlaceFeature* is supported.

-To remove a place, invoke its
-:ref:`remove() <sdk_qtlocation_place#remove-method>` method.
-To remove a
-category, invoke its
+To remove a place, invoke its :ref:`remove() <sdk_qtlocation_place_remove>` method.
+To remove a category, invoke its :ref:`remove() <sdk_qtlocation_category_remove>` method.
-:ref:`remove() <sdk_qtlocation_category#remove-method>` method.

-.. rubric:: Running the Example
-   :name: running-the-example

 The example detects which plugins are available and has an option to show them in the via the Provider button.

 Files: